adlnet/xapi-profiles/xapi-profiles-communication.md

 outcome | remaining statements | outcome
 ------- | -------------------- | -------
-success | empty                | pattern validates for these statements success | non empty            | pattern matches some of the statements, but not all partial | empty                | pattern was in the middle of matching and ran out of statements partial | non empty            | outcome could be interpreted as success with non empty remaining, but pattern could also continue matching failure | original statements  | pattern failed to match statements.
-Note: if an optional or zeroOrMore pattern is directly inside an alternates pattern, it is possible for failure to be returned when partial is correct, due to decidability issues.
+success | empty                | Pattern validates for these Statements success | non empty            | Pattern matches some of the Statements, but not all partial | empty                | Pattern was in the middle of matching and ran out of Statements partial | non empty            | outcome could be interpreted as success with non empty remaining, but Pattern could also continue matching failure | original statements  | Pattern failed to match Statements.
+Note: if an optional or zeroOrMore Pattern is directly inside an alternates Pattern, it is possible for failure to be returned when partial is correct, due to decidability issues.

-A pattern only matches if it matches greedily.
-That is, each optional, zeroOrMore, oneOrMore, and alternate pattern MUST always be considered to match the maximum length possible before considering any patterns later in a sequence.
+A Pattern only matches if it matches greedily.
+That is, each optional, zeroOrMore, oneOrMore, and alternate Pattern MUST always be considered to match the maximum length possible before considering any Patterns later in a sequence.
 No backtracking is allowed.
-This constrains useful statement patterns, but guarantees efficient processing, as once a statement is matched it does not need to be reconsidered (except in cases where it is part of an ultimately unmatched alternate).
+This constrains useful Patterns, but guarantees efficient processing, as once a Statement is matched it does not need to be reconsidered (except in cases where it is part of an ultimately unmatched alternate).
-When checking previously collected statements for matching a pattern, ordering MUST be based on timestamp.
-In the event two or more statements have identical timestamps, any order within those statements is allowed.
+When checking previously collected Statements for matching a Pattern, ordering MUST be based on timestamp.
+In the event two or more Statements have identical timestamps, any order within those Statements is allowed.
-When checking statements for matching a pattern upon receipt, ordering MUST be based on receipt order insofar as that can be determined.
-If statements are received in the same batch and they are being checked upon receipt, within the batch statements MUST be ordered first by timestamp, and if timestamps are the same, by order within the statement array, with lower indices earlier.
+When checking Statements for matching a Pattern upon receipt, ordering MUST be based on receipt order insofar as that can be determined.
+If Statements are received in the same batch and they are being checked upon receipt, within the batch Statements MUST be ordered first by timestamp, and if timestamps are the same, by order within the Statement array, with lower indices earlier.

 ## <a name="3.0">3.0</a> Libraries